helderco/univ-polyclip/README.md

 ## Motivation

-This work was created for educational purposes only, as an implementation in Python of the above algorithm, for a class in Graphical Computation.
+This work was created for educational purposes only, as an implementation in Java of the above algorithm, for a class in Graphical Computation.

+## Files

+To study the algorithm, inspect file `Polygon.java`.
+It can be imported and used in other contexts (e.g., not opengl).

+The command line interface is provided as a demo (`PolygonClip.java`), running the algorithm with OpenGL.
+The rest of this document is about this feature.

 ## Requirements

-Tested on Python 2.7, not sure what minimal version is supported.

-Requires **PyOpenGL**.
-If you have pip, install is easy:

-`pip install pyopengl`
+Made with **JOGL 1**.

+Used the [NetBeans OpenGL Pack](http://kenai.com/projects/netbeans-opengl-pack/pages/Home), which at this does does **not** support [JOGL 2](http://kenai.com/projects/jogl).

+### JOGL 1 installation in Netbeans at this time

+1. Download the NetBeans OpenGL Pack from the [plugin portal](http://plugins.netbeans.org/PluginPortal/faces/PluginDetailPage.jsp?pluginid=3260) and extract the archive;
+2. Start NetBeans and open the Plugin Manager (Tools->Plugins);
+3. Enable Force install into shared directories on the Settings page;
+3. Add all modules (.nbm files) to the Downloaded plugins list and press Install;
+4. The installation wizard will guide you now for the rest of the installation.

-## Usage
+## Command line usage

+Provided for demonstration or testing purposes.
+Can't see how it could be useful to an end user.

 Supported operations are: union, intersection and difference.